 Tucked away among a grouping of islets off Italy's northeast coast, the fish-shaped city of Venice is made up of six neighborhoods, called sestieri.
-The small islands of Lido, Murano, and Burano surround the city and are easily accessible.
+The small islands of Lido, Murano and Burano surround the city and are easily accessible.

-The sestiere of Dorsoduro, located directly west of San Marco, is less congested with tourists.
+The sestiere of Dorsoduro, located directly west of San Marco, is less congested.
 While San Marco holds Venice's architectural masterpieces, Dorsoduro has the museums.
-The most well-known spots in this area are the Academy Gallery (Gallerie dell'Accademia) and the Peggy Guggenheim Collection.
+The most well-known spots in this area are the Gallerie dell'Accademia (Academy Gallery) and the Peggy Guggenheim Collection.
 The Accademia houses classical paintings from the Renaissance, including pieces by Bellini and Veronese.
-The Guggenheim Collection features art from 20th century masters like Picasso and Pollock.
+The Guggenheim Collection features art from 20th-century masters like Picasso and Pollock.

 No neighborhood in Italy can be complete without a church.
 In Dorsoduro, visit the octagonal Basilica di Santa Maria della Salute.
 The church features a marble floor and paintings by Titian, one of the masters of the Venetian Renaissance and a native of the region.

 South of the city are the islands of Lido, La Giudecca and San Giorgio Maggiore.
 The site of the annual Venice Film Festival, the island of Lido is filled with ritzy resorts that have cabanas and private beaches.

 The other islands are less exclusive.
 La Giudecca is mostly residential and features the Church of Redentore, a Franciscan church that was built in gratitude for the end of the bubonic plague.
 San Giorgio Maggiore's main focus is also a church.
 The Renaissance-era church by the same name was created by architecture legend, Palladio.

-Don't freak out if you get lost -- everyone does, and it's even part of the Venice experience.
+Venice is considered a very safe destination.
+However, as is the case with most popular tourist destinations, the city can be a magnet for pickpocket crimes.
+Keep a watchful eye on your belongings, especially around crowded areas of the city, such as Piazza San Marco and on any of the waterbuses.
+Travel experts say that you can walk Venice's dark alleys at midnight and still be safe, but you might get lost considering how often street names change.
+Still, getting lost is part of the allure of a Venice vacation.
 Keep in mind that there's no way to walk off of Venice: The compilation of islands is surrounded by a lagoon.
 You should also note that signs with the word "Per," an arrow and an attraction name are pointing you in the right direction.
 You shouldn't pay attention to graffiti directions, which may or may not have been written to confuse tourists.